How to access Safe Mode on Windows 11

 • You can also start Windows 11 in Safe Mode from the Settings app, Command Prompt, and MSConfig.

-On Windows 11, you can boot a computer in “Safe Mode” in at least five ways through the Start menu, Settings, Command Prompt, System Configuration (msconfig), or from boot, and in this guide, you will learn how.
+UPDATED 10/25/2023: On Windows 11, you can boot in “Safe Mode” in at least seven ways through the Start menu, Settings, Lock screen, Command Prompt, System Configuration (msconfig), from boot, or USB, and in this guide, I’ll teach you how.

-This guide will teach you the steps to access Safe Mode on Windows 11 using Command Prompt, Settings, Power options menu, and System Configuration, or from boot (also refers sometimes to “from BIOS”).
+In this tutorial, I will teach you the steps to access the troubleshooting mode on Windows 11 using Command Prompt, Settings, Power options menu, and System Configuration, or from power off.

-To start in Safe Mode on Windows 11 from the Start menu, use these steps:
+To boot in Safe Mode on Windows 11 from the Start menu, use these steps:

 1. Open Start on Windows 11.